-Again, we assume the falsity of (1) and (2), although (1) is available to radical panpsychists while (2) is available to radical eliminativists.17 Option (3) seems just as implausible here as in the zero-to-one case.
+Again, we assume the falsity of (1) and (2), although (1) is available to radical panpsychists while (2) is available to radical eliminativists.18 Option (3) seems just as implausible here as in the zero-to-one case.
 If each step of integration is sufficiently tiny, the architectural and functional differences will be correspondingly tiny, and it's unattractive to suppose that the seemingly huge metaphysical difference between one and two conscious subjects would be grounded in a tiny architectural or functional difference.
 And recall that the saltationist is committed to a negative universal: There cannot be any way of slowly connecting any two conscious subjects such that there is a single moment of indeterminacy or intermediacy.
 Such a bold claim requires compelling support.

 If N > 1, the best numerical representation of indeterminacy or intermediacy is unlikely to be a single real number value.
 For example, in earlier work (Schwitzgebel & Nelson 2023), we describe a case that allows a slippery slope between 1 and 201.
 Imagine a conscious AI, perhaps employing a futuristic technology very different from silicon chips.
 The entity is composed of a large, orbiting AI system plus 200 robotic bodies on a planetary surface, each with their own local AI processors.
-If the entity is massively interconnected in the right way, it is plausibly a single conscious subject with multiple bodies or one spatially discontinuous body.18 If the entity is sparsely connected, or connected in the wrong way, there are plausibly 200 or 201 distinct conscious subjects in communication with one another (201 if the orbiting system is conscious, 200 if not).
+If the entity is massively interconnected in the right way, it is plausibly a single conscious subject with multiple bodies or one spatially discontinuous body.19 If the entity is sparsely connected, or connected in the wrong way, there are plausibly 200 or 201 distinct conscious subjects in communication with one another (201 if the orbiting system is conscious, 200 if not).
 Between these extremes lies approximately a continuum of possibilities, some of which may constitute cases indeterminate or intermediate between 1 and 201.
-However, it would be misleading to numerically represent the number of conscious subjects in an AI system indeterminate between 1 and 201 in exactly the same way we represent the number when 101 typical humans gather in a room.
-Furthermore, such cases can be structured to involve multiple independent dimensions of intermediacy or indeterminacy, depending on the degree of integration between the orbiting AI system and each individual robot, thus inviting multidimensional mathematical representation.
+How should we numerically represent the number of conscious subjects in an AI system indeterminate between 1 and 201?
+To say "101" risks overassimilating to a typical case of 101 ordinary humans.
+Furthermore, such cases can be structured to involve multiple independent dimensions of intermediacy or indeterminacy, depending on the degree of integration between the orbiting AI system and each individual robot, possibly inviting multidimensional mathematical representation.